tchoo-oracle/jms-livelabs-staging-developer/java-management-oci-services-integration/setup-site-to-site-vpn/setup-site-to-site-vpn.md

      ![image of saving a new VCN](images/save-new-vcn.png)

-## Task 3: Create Dynamic Routing Gateway (DRG) and attach to your VCN
+## Task 3: Create Dynamic Routing Gateway (DRG) and attach it to your VCN

 1. Create the Dynamic Routing Gateway (DRG)
     * Open the navigation menu and click **Networking**.
 Under **Customer Connectivity**, click **Dynamic Routing Gateway**.